iotaledger/tips/text/0008-uniform-random-tip-selection/0008-uniform-random-tip-selection.md

 Semi-Lazy tips are not eligible for tip-selection, but the coordinator node may implement a tip selection algorithm that confirms semi-lazy tips.
-Semi-lazy tips will usually be left behind, but parties interested in having them confirmed are incentivized to run spammers that will merge them into one thin subtangle.
+Semi-lazy tips will usually be left behind, but parties interested in having them confirmed are incentivized to run spammers that will actively reduce the amount of semi-lazy tips eligible for coordinator's tip selection.
 Given a coordinator that chooses semi-lazy tips, running such spammers may get those transactions confirmed before they become lazy.